muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T20)
+- Fix: Input Viewer: C++ GC issue if input is refreshed while QT is updated with new contents
+- Fix: API: Event registration does not handle custom keyboard condition identifier
+- Fix: Input Viewer: pass on state visualizer height layout issue (workaround) - this is likely not the last iteration of this and will be further improved in a later patch.

 ### (m77T19)
 - Change: API: pass extra data to condition objects
 - Change: Keyboard Condition: visual pass